Fasbox/PortfolioYslid/content/posts/Smart PC Control Alexa + Remote Access.md

 +++
 date = '2025-02-23T15:36:25-05:00'
 draft = false
-title = 'How I Made Alexa Power On My PC (And Connect from Anywhere)' description = "Ever wished you could turn on your PC with just your voice?
+title = 'Smart PC Control Alexa + Remote Access' description = "Ever wished you could turn on your PC with just your voice?
 I made Alexa do it—and set up secure remote access with RustDesk.
 Here’s how I pulled it off!" image = "/ImagenesPosts/Thumbnail post1.svg" imageBig = "/ImagenesPosts/Thumbnail post1.svg"